Tips For Sending Your Kids To School

 One of the most difficult but most important issues which I have found with my kids was making sure that there is a clear line of communication between myself and them, allowing them to tell me anything without judgement.
 I never wanted my kids to feel that they couldn’t open up to me about issues going on at school, and so I knew this was something important for me to do.
 I never pressured the kids to telling me things, and I always made sure that I had time to listen to them.

-Given that so many kids are wearing the same clothes and using similar coats, I just knew that my lot would eventually end up losing something and so I got them some custom patches which I sewed into the inside of their clothes and their coats, much to their dislike!
-Something else I found online was some allergy stickers which I was able to put on my youngest’s lunch box to ensure that nobody got mixed up and put any dairy in there.
+Given that so many kids are wearing the same clothes and using similar coats, I just knew that my lot would eventually end up losing something and so I got them some Sticker You patches which I sewed into the inside of their clothes and their coats, much to their dislike!
+Something else I found online was some Sticker You allergy stickers which I was able to put on my youngest’s lunch box to ensure that nobody got mixed up and put any dairy in there.
 Signs are useful for these reasons and I’d recommend using them wherever possible.